-The Interdenominational Theological Center cooperates more specifically with the Atlanta University School of Social Work, the Atlanta University School of Education and with Georgia State University in the offering of dual competency degrees.
+The Interdenominational Theological Center cooperates more specifically with the Atlanta University School of Education in offering a dual competency degree.

 ATLANTA THEOLOGICAL ASSOCIATION

 Through the Atlanta Theological Association, The Interdenominational Theological Center enjoys academic and professional affiliations with Candler School of Theology, Columbia Theological Seminary, Erskine Theological Seminary, Georgia Association for Pastoral Care, the Urban Training Organization of Atlanta and the Hinton Rural Life Center.
 Among significant promising cooperative endeavors are cross-registration, sharing of faculty, library and lectureship in resources, inter-seminary courses, and experimental programs in various academic disciplines and professional specializations.
 Among these significant cooperative endeavors are the Doctor of Ministry and Doctor of Sacred Theology degree programs.